 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-"Non-weird people."
-MySpace instituted new privacy measures in June to enhance the safety and security of the site.
+Social media sites instituted new privacy measures in June to enhance the safety and security of a site.
 Now, a new feature lets users of any age choose to make their profiles private, so that only friends within their network have access to their personal dossier.
 In addition, no one over the age of 18 can access a 14- or 15-year-old's profile without knowing the user's full name or E-mail address.
 Since age verification is impossible, however, these age-based rules are easy to skirt, and many people routinely lie about their age.
-In fact, MySpace deletes 25,000 profiles weekly of users who don't meet the site's 14-year-old minimum age requirement, says Hemanshu Nigam, chief security officer for the site.
+In fact, social media sites delete 25,000 profiles weekly of users who don't meet the site's 14-year-old minimum age requirement, says Hemanshu Nigam, chief security officer for the site.
 The penalty for violators is severe.
 "We delete them," he says.
 The profiles aren't the only things that go: Anything posted on other pages disappears as well.
 Nigam acknowledges the age-based system isn't perfect.
 "We have considered other ways to set the system up so it is not just about age."

 Contrary to parents' perception that their children are easy prey for unscrupulous adults, many kids are just as wary of strangers as their parents or just plain uninterested in meeting them.
 Zeitlin says he and most of his friends claim to be 14 online.
 "I do it so people who aren't my friends can't see my profile," he says.
 "I wouldn't really trust someone online to introduce me to interesting or non-weird people."